REVAMPING A VISION

 TRUST, RELIABILITY, PROFESSIONALISM

-Determining the ideal color scheme was an iterative process.
-The original five-color palette lacked hierarchy and looked elementary as a result.
-The goal was to minimize the color scheme to one primary, one secondary, and one neutral.
-The original intent was to incorporate a warm primary tone to convey a sense of welcome.
-I experimented with orange but found it too attention-grabbing and bold.
-So I turned to green because of its association with growth and sustainability.
-While less assertive, it didn't quite align with the project's essence.
+Selecting the ideal color scheme was an iterative process.
+The original five-color palette lacked hierarchy and appeared simplistic.
+The goal was to refine it to one primary, one secondary, and one neutral color.
+Initially, I aimed for a warm primary tone to convey welcome, experimenting with orange, but found it too bold.
+I then considered green for its associations with growth and sustainability; however, it didn't fully capture the project's essence.

 Original color scheme